 Our most challenging part of any project we carry out tends to be related to galley facilities.
 Although the designers will have created a fantastic and visually exciting venue, the infrastructure to support the designs needs more thought than say a land based hotel concept.

-TUI have launched a river cruise fleet with TUI Isla, TUI Skyla and TUI Maya, which are refurbished vessels.
+TUI has launched a river cruise fleet with TUI Isla, TUI Skyla and TUI Maya, which are refurbished vessels.
 What, if anything, was different about the process of refitting river cruise vessels compared to ocean-going ships?

 We took delivery of TUI Skyla at the start of November and are in the early stages of the refit which will significantly transform and modernise the ship.
 Sister ships TUI Isla and TUI Maya will join us at the end of December for their refits and all three vessels will be ready for our customers at the end of March.
 River cruise ship refits are on a much smaller scale than an ocean vessel, and that does come with benefits.
 In our case we have a single refurbishment company working exclusively with us on all three ships for the full refit period until March.
 This means that we’ll have a close knit design and refurb team working together for a relatively long time to deliver a consistent product offering at a very high standard.